Sergey Bozhenov

-Sergey Anatolyevich Bozhenov (Сергей Анатольевич Боженов; born on 8 April 1965), is a Russian politician who had served as the 4th Governor of Volgograd Oblast from 2012 to 2014.
+Sergey Anatolyevich Bozhenov (Сергей Анатольевич Боженов; born 8 April 1965), is a Russian politician who had served as the 4th Governor of Volgograd Oblast from 2012 to 2014.

+He also served as a member of the State Duma from 2011 to 2012, and the 3rd mayor of Astrakhan from 2004 to 2011.

 During his career, he was a member of the parties "Yabloko", the Russian Party of Life, "United Russia" and others.

 Biography

 Early life

 Sergey Bozhenov was born in Chamlykskaya on 8 April 1965.
 After the death of his parents in 1978, he was brought up in an orphanage.
 In 1980, he entered the Astrakhan GPTU-9, specializing in a “minder-sailor”.
 In 1983 he entered the Astrakhan River School, specializing in navigation.
 From 1986 to 1992, he worked as a boatswain on foreign vessels.
 From 1993 to 1997, he worked at small businesses.

 In 1997, Bozhenov was elected a deputy of the Astrakhan regional representative assembly.
 In the AOPS, he became the chairman of the standing commission on the problems of small and medium-sized businesses.

 In 1999, he graduated from the law faculty of the Astrakhan State Pedagogical University, and in 2000, he graduated with honors from the Russian Academy of Public Administration under the President of Russia with a degree in State and Municipal Administration.
 In 2002, he graduated with honors from the Saratov State Social and Economic University (Department of Finance and Credit).
 PhD in Political Science as of 2007.
 Honorary Professor of the Astrakhan State Technical University in 2010.